Integrate Expensify with ADP

 The File # is entered in the Payroll ID column in the People section (this is below the Categories section in the Policy Editor).

 When you’re ready to close your bi-weekly payroll period, and export your expense report information from Expensify to ADP, you’ll need to have the correct export format setup.
 Step 3 lists the column order for ADP.
 This step will show you how to create this setup in Expensify.

-The first step is to visit Settings > Policies > [Policy Name] > Export Formats.
+The first step is to visit Admin > Policies > [Policy Name] > Export Formats.

 To create your own ADP export format, you’ll need to click the “add new export” button.
 In the picture above, you can see two sample formats, one export format for your accounting package and one export format for your payroll solution.
 This is normal!